• Skip to main content

 • Almond flour tends to create lumps naturally, so be sure to press on them to break them up and ensure that the batter is as uniform as possible.

-• The batter will look super dry and crumble easily at first.
-Keep stirring and use a spatula to scrape the bottom of the bowl (the batter is also super sticky!), the batter will eventually come together.
+• The batter will look super dry and will crumble easily at first.
+Keep stirring and use a spatula to scrape the bottom and sides of the bowl (the batter is also super sticky!).
+Keep stirring, the batter will eventually come together!

 • Be sure to use warm water when combining with the instant coffee so it dissolves well.

-• You love strong coffee flavor?
-Then, use 2.5 tablespoons of instant coffee granules instead of 2 (but keep the same amount of water).
+• If you like a strong coffee flavor in baking, then, use 2.5 tablespoons of instant coffee granules instead of 2 (but keep the same amount of water).

 Close up on a coffee bean cookie placed over many other cookies on a plate with a cup of coffee in the background.